 Leave the guilt at home

 Sometimes the “path of least resistance” is the best option in the circumstances so cut yourself some slack and don’t let that spoil the holiday.
-In fact, in my opinion it is part of the holiday experience to have gelato in Italy, a hotdog at a baseball game or a giant pretzel in New York City, just don’t overdo it.
+In fact, in my opinion it is part of the holiday experience to have an ice-cream at the beach, a gelato in Italy, a hotdog at a baseball game or fish and chips watching a sunset, just don’t overdo it.
 If you’ve followed the tips above you can indulge occasionally without guilt.